 My husband is a wiz with angles and I hate them.
 (I’m more on the artistic side, I typically like to ‘eyeball’ it, but they tend to frown on that in construction.)
 Kris notched all of the rafters perfectly in order to fit properly between the ridge and the top plate of the weight-bearing walls.
 You can certainly also do this with special metal plates made for attaching rafters, but they cost extra and if you have a knowledgeable carpenter in the house, you don’t need them.

 After all of the rafters were up and in place, we had a little bit more framing to do on the gable ends, so that our siding would have something to grab hold of.
 We got all of those up very quickly and we were ready for siding.We added battens across the seams of our siding…and caulked the heck out of everything!

 Getting in the dry

 The roofing material didn’t take long either.
-We added furring strips across the rafters to attach the metal roofing to.
+We added furring strips across the rafters for attaching the metal roofing.
 We already had some metal roofing for the north side, from all of my salvaging efforts.
 The only thing that we had to purchase was the clear roofing material, to let the light in, but that was so worth it.
 At this point of the process, only a few days in, we were in the dry and I was on to wiring the electrical while Kris got the water going.

 He ran a line to a spigot on my east wall so that I can just hook up a hose to water all of my plants.
 I added overhead lights and quite a few plug-ins for plant lights.
 It was all very quick and easy.
 Honestly, the part that took the longest, was all the painting.
 (That’s always up to me, Kris really hates painting.)